nushosilayer8/writeups/crossctf-quals2018/pwn/impossible_shellcoding/README.md

 ## Exploit
 The exploit consists of two parts, firstly, 64-bit shellcode that does the following:
-1) `mmap` with low addresses with RWX (read-write-exec) permissions
+1. `mmap` with low addresses with RWX (read-write-exec) permissions
-2) Read in 32-bit shellcode that opens the file and reads it
-	a) uses the `mmap`ed memory because the orginal binary only reads in 256 bytes - not enough!
+2. Read in 32-bit shellcode that opens the file and reads it into the `mmap`ed memory because the orginal binary only reads in 256 bytes - not enough!
-3) `retf` to the mmap'ed memory to run the 32-bit shellcode
+3. `retf` to the mmap'ed memory to run the 32-bit shellcode

 ```
 mmap = '''